Prox-C/Prox-C/README.md

 ## <img src="/assets/info.png" width="20"> About me

 Hello world!
-I'm **Amadeus Gravoso**, a full-stack software engineer and creative visual designer based in the Philippines🇵🇭.
+I'm **Amadeus Gravoso**, a full-stack software engineer and creative visual designer based in the Philippines 🇵🇭.
 Driven by my passion for computers and all things tech, I turn imaginative ideas into practical solutions.

 <details>
   <summary> Status quo </summary>